Financial Aid Information

 Applicants Selected for FAFSA or CADAA Verification

 If the federal government (or state government for California Dream Act (CADAA) applications) has selected your FAFSA (or CADAA) for verification, Biola must follow specific guidelines in reviewing your financial aid eligibility prior to releasing aid to your student account.
 Because of this, we advise students to submit their required documents by April 15 prior to the beginning Fall enrollment for the year in question.
-If any of your awards change during the verification process, we will alert you within 3 weeks of the date you submit your last required item, via a printed letter to your home address, or an email to your Biola email account.
-The last day to complete this process and still receive federal aid for the 20-21 year is April 1, 2021.
-For 21-22, the last day will be April 1, 2022.
+If any of your scholarships, grants, or loans change during the verification process, we will alert you within 3 weeks of the date you submit your last required item via a printed letter to your home address or an email to your Biola email account.
+The last day to complete this process and still receive federal aid for the 2022–23 year is April 1, 2023.
+For 2023–24, the last day will be April 1, 2024.

 Financial Aid Disbursements